 Welcome to the Transactions 2020the event at which the most important heads of the Digitization-, Payment– and Banking-industry.

-This is a series of interviews with this year’s Transactions 2020 speakers – Today we will be Verena Thaler I’ll be available for questions and answers.
-Verena is Head of Strategy at Fintech Raisin.
+This is a series of interviews with this year’s Transactions 2020 speakers – Today we will be Peter Bakenecker I’ll be available for questions and answers.
+Peter is Division President Germany & Switzer-land at Mastercard.

-Who are these great minds #TRX20, you can read about this in the next weeks in our interview series.
+Who are these great minds #TRX20,5, you can read about this in the following pages, despite the shift in next weeks in our interview series.

 We are happy about your acceptance for Transactions 20 in November: Please introduce yourself briefly.

 Rhinelander and (Wahl)Münchner, father, enthusiastic traveller, 15 years of payments and I believe in the positive change through technology in all areas.

 Since when have you been dealing with the topic of your panel and why are you enthusiastic about it?